apecloud/kubeblocks/docs/user_docs/connect_database/connect-database-in-testing-environment.md

 - Address: -h specifies the server address.
 In the example below it is 127.0.0.1
 - Port: -P specifies port No. , In the example below it is 3306.
 - User: -u is the user name.
 - Password: -p shows the password.
-In the example below, it is hQBCKZLI.
+In the example below, it is `hQBCKZLI`.

 :::note